StapleyB/2DFM-palette-transfer/README.md

 What this allows, however, is the ability to move your custom palettes if a new update adds a new palette over a slot you already wrote to.
 For example, in the Palette 5 selector, selecting 'Source Palette 3' will move the 3rd palette on the source file to the 5th palette on the target.

+Beneath the palette selectors is a checkbox that allows you to transfer sprite image data between the player files, for purposes such as quickly transferring sprite mods.
+Will not break/crash the game if transferring between .player files with different numbers of images, but the game may be unplayable in other ways; if an I block calls an image index out of range of the new sprite data it will simply render nothing, leaving the character invisible.

 ## Changelog

 ### v0.1

 Initial Release.

+### v0.2

+Added image data transfer option to preserve sprite mods.